tyagisarthak13/chai-backend/readme.md

 => The .prettierrc file is a configuration file used to define and customize Prettier's behavior in your project.
 These rules help maintain consistent code formatting across a project.

 => We mostly use app.use for middlewares and configuration.

+=> bcrypt is a library that helps you hash password.